MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 ## <a name="section06" />Using an API Token with the App Center OpenAPI Specification

-The [App Center OpenAPI Specification](https://openapi.appcenter.ms/) (i.e. Swagger document) handles API authentication for you, so you don't have to paste the API token into the headers for all of your requests.
-To test App Center API's with your API token:
+The [App Center OpenAPI Specification](https://openapi.appcenter.ms/) (that is, Swagger document) handles API authentication for you, so you don't have to paste the API token into the headers for all of your requests.
+To test App Center APIs with your API token:

 1. Navigate to App Center's [OpenAPI specification](https://openapi.appcenter.ms) to explore our APIs.
 2. On the upper right corner, click on the **Authorize** button.